KungumapriyaaMKP/InfosysSpringboard/README.md

 kungumapriyaa : I have to explain the streamlit app alone right

 varshitha: i will explain on cross domain linking and question answering

+Kungumapriyaa : shall i show the ppt , what should we do with the documentation , should we explain everything